 One of the most frequent questions we get from readers is how to prepare for a new baby — especially what to register for.
-It can be really overwhelming!
+It can be overwhelming!
 (I remember bursting into tears on the way to dinner when I was pregnant with Toby.)
-So, today I’ve updated my original post from six years ago with a list of every single thing (big and small) we got for our newborn babies.
-Of course, add/subtract as you see fit.
+So, today I’ve updated my original post from six years ago with every single thing (big and small) we got for our newborn babies.
 Congratulations to all new parents!
-I hope this is helpful, and I’d love to hear your suggestions…
+I hope it’s helpful, and I’d love to hear your suggestions…

 WHERE TO REGISTER